andersonar12/crud-firebase-deployed/README.md

 # crud-firebase-deployed
-Made With Firebase, Angular, Angular Material, Bootstrap Grid
+Made With  Angular, Angular Material, Bootstrap Grid deployed in Firebase.

 Deployed in: https://crud-prueba-5299a.firebaseapp.com/
 ![Screenshot](1.jpg)